ihmeuw/vivarium/docs/source/concepts/population.rst

-The population view pattern also underlies the creation of simulants, the only difference being that when simulations are being initialized for the first time, it is acceptable to create columns in the state table via update that don't already exist.
+The population view pattern also underlies the creation of simulants, the only difference being that when simulations are being initialized for the first time, it is acceptable to create columns in the state table via :meth:`~vivarium.framework.population.population_view.PopulationView.initialize` that don't already exist.

 The Simulant Creator Function
 +++++++++++++++++++++++++++++